Stepping Stones Rock Climbing

 I. El Barrio

 , 7, 1p, 120', gear.

 M. How Would We Know?, 6 A2, 1p?, gear.

 It's 10.5 miles from the start of the canyon, on the right side in the middle of a turn to the right.
 Parking is limited directly underneath, but there is parking further along.
 This picture is looking East.

 You can also park and Nip and Tuck and walk up the road to the guard rail, and cross the guard rail to get to the crag.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Stepping Stones:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Stepping Stones:

 Rossiter mentions a "stepping stones" path to the crag, implying that the crag is named after this path.
 If you cross the road about dead center in the photo above you will find a path to the crag with stones embedded in the ground.
 I thought the crag was named "Stepping Stones" due to its corrugated look.